 Below is a list of the 5 main types of elder abuse those living in nursing homes often face:

 - Physical Abuse: This type of abuse is one we are all usually aware of.
 It can involve beating, shoving, biting, slapping, pushing, burning, using drugs inappropriately, or even physical punishment.
-If your elderly loved one is being physically abused, chances are you will be able to easily notice certain signs, such as unexplained cuts, broken bones, sprains, open wounds, marks from ropes, or sudden changes in his or her behavior.
+If your elderly loved one is suffering from physical abuse, chances are you will be able to easily notice certain signs, such as unexplained cuts, broken bones, sprains, open wounds, marks from ropes, or abrupt changes in behavior.

 - Sexual Abuse: It sounds unconscionable, but sexual abuse in nursing homes is a common occurrence.
 It involves any type of non-consensual sexual contact with another person, such as touching, sexual assault, coerced nudity, sodomy, intercourse, and taking nude pictures.
 There are several signs that can indicate your elderly loved one is suffering from sexual abuse, such as unexplained STDs, unexplained genital infections, stained or bloody underwear, and bruises on the genitals or breasts.

 - Emotional and Psychological Abuse: When a nursing home caregiver inflicts anguish or distress through verbal or nonverbal means, this is considered emotional abuse.
 It can include threats, insults, humiliation, verbal assaults, and harassment.
 A caregiver might also treat the elderly person as a child and isolate them from the things he or she enjoys, or give them the silent treatment and force them into social isolation.
 If your elderly loved one is being emotionally abused, you should be aware of some signs, such as a lack of responsiveness, a change in his or her mood, and behavior that appears to resemble dementia.